Herdmanston St. Clairs, a Mystery No More

 A new test subject and interesting new data

 That's all we knew, until our Herdmanston participant (who wishes to remain anonymous) agreed to take the DNA test.
 When his first 12 markers came in, he matched the Mystery Lineage 12 of 12.
 Then on 25-markers, he matched no one.
 On 37 markers, he matched no one.
 Then, on 67 markers, he matched 61 of 67 markers with our Mystery Lineage.
 Naturally, I waited until the SNP testing was complete.
 When he was proven P310+, I knew we had a very high likelihood of a match.
 Of course, P310 is quite old (about 4,500 years) and he's not precisely matching on 67 markers.
 So I've ordered the P312 test and will be digging to look for other downstream SNPs, of which there are several.
-Also, we'll be testing him out to 111 markers to compare with others in the group.

 When questioning whether or not our Mystery Lineage are indeed the descendants of the Herdmanston St. Clairs, two other things are in their favour -